Konntroll/DraftSim_v0.1A/README.md

 This code uses a separate function (boostgen.php) to generate boosters in the form of arrays of numbers that correspond to actual card numbers.
 These numbers are pulled from a MySQL database (btz.sql) which stores other card parameters that can be used by the computer to inform card picks during drafting.

 It uses session variables to store information over the course of a draft and assigns 3 unopened generated boosters to each of the 8 players (1 human, 7 simulated).
-It then uses a small JavaScript interface code (session.php) to display the first booster to the human player and to feed his or her pick to the card picking portion of the program (draft.php) via Ajax.
+It then uses a small JavaScript interface code (start_v0.1A.php) to display the first booster to the human player and to feed his or her pick to the card picking portion of the program (draft.php) via Ajax.
+The PHP aspect of this piece of code also initializes session variables.

 This latter piece of code adds the card picked by the player to his or her card pool and removes it from the corresponding booster.
 It then makes a pick in each of the remaining 7 boosters likewise storing the picks in the card pools of respective players.
 The boosters are then rotated so that the human player sees the next booster less the card picked by his or her opponent on the virtual right from him of her.